 - performing at various NYU concerts and functions

-- teaching private lessons, keyboard harmony, and improvisation
+- teaching private lessons, keyboard skills

 In addition, the Collaborative Piano master's curriculum provides students with the possibility of taking elective courses in conducting, composition, performing arts administration, music business, music technology and secondary instrument study in order to prepare graduates to meet the challenges of the ever-changing music industry.

 - Baccalaureate degree in Piano Performance or equivalent